npgrosser/houston/README.md

 # Houston

-Houston is a simple GPT-based command-line tool that allows you to generate shell commands or scripts by giving simple, natural language instructions.
+Houston is a simple GPT-based command-line tool that lets you generate shell commands or scripts by giving simple, natural language instructions.
-It also supports providing context information about your system to improve the quality of the generated output.

 Works on Linux, Mac and Windows.
 You can use it for Bash, Powershell, Zsh, Python, or any other shell or scripting language.